Faegre Drinker Biddle & Reath LLP, a Delaware limited liability partnership | This website contains attorney advertising.

 • Under Amalgamated Bank v.
 Yahoo!
 Inc., 132 A.3d 752, 776 (Del.
 Ch.
 Feb.
 2, 2016), it suffices to provide periodic account statements as evidence of beneficial ownership, as long as the statements are “sufficiently proximate in time” to the date of the demand.

-• If the stockholder is only seeking a stock list or stock ledger, the burden is on the corporation to prove that a proper purpose does not exist.
+• If the stockholder is only seeking a stock list or stock ledger, the burden is on the corporation to prove that the stockholder seeks corporate records for an improper purpose.

 • If the stockholder seeks documents beyond the stock list or stock ledger, the stockholder must establish a proper purpose.